Pecet13/praca-inzynierska/README.md

 ## EN: Comparative review system

-Docker is required to run the system
+Docker is required to run the system.

 First run (with image building) in the background
 ```